MrCheatEugene/osubeater/README.md

 - Only osu! original mode maps are supported

 If you know how to fix these, please fork this repo, add your modifications and create a pull request!
 Thanks!

+# Disclaimer
+THIS SOFTWARE IS NOT ASSOCIATED WITH ppy Pty Ltd AND IT IS NOT OFFICIAL SOFTWARE RELEASED BY osu!
+OR ppy Pty Ltd!